varnishcache/varnish-cache/doc/sphinx/phk/trialerror.rst

-`Bjarne <http://www.stroustrup.com/>`_ tried to model how to best distribute operating system kernels across a network, wrote a adequate programming language tool for the job, which wass also an adeqaute tool for a lot of other programming jobs.
+`Bjarne <http://www.stroustrup.com/>`_ tried to model how to best distribute operating system kernels across a network, wrote a adequate programming language tool for the job, which was also an adequate tool for a lot of other programming jobs.

 Thanks Bjarne!